khrome83/khrome.dev/posts/the-rise-of-privacy-focused-analytics.md

 - privacy

 ---
-Privacy is growing to be a bigger concern in your users minds.
+Privacy is growing to be a more significant concern in your user's minds.
 Every week it seems that a new scandal is surfacing over at Facebook that is making headlines.
-Or we have a smart gadget that hide a microphone for years.
-Zoom's teleconference software was recently revealed with a security gafe.
-It was installing  a hidden unsecured server the users consent.
+Or we have a smart gadget that hides a microphone for years.
+Zoom's teleconference software was recently revealed with a security mistake.
+It was installing a hidden unsecured server for the 's consent.
 The trending headlines teach us not to trust the tech companies with our information.
 Why should your users trust you?

 Changes are happening in the public eye.
 The EU signed the GDPR in 2016, the biggest data privacy regulation in over 20 years.
 Companies recently facing scrutiny are scrambling to try change their public image.
-Yes, Facebook announced on the switch to be a privacy focused company, but they rely on ad revenue.
+Yes, Facebook announced on the switch to be a privacy-focused company, but they rely on ad revenue.
 How can they be?

 How can we trust these mega tech corporations to power our analytics?
-Actionable insights these tools provide come at a cost, the abuse of our users data.
+Actionable insights these tools provide come at a cost, the abuse of our user's data.
 There is a reason Google Analytics is free.
 The data they collect is the payment, and then some.
-It's time you and I are responsible to our users.
-After all, we both want to make products that users can trust, right?
+It's time you and I are responsible for our users.
+After all, we both want to make products that users can trust.

 ## The Data We Need